 All printing operations generate waste.
 Before disposing of any waste, printers are required to evaluate and classify those wastes to determine whether the waste is hazardous or nonhazardous.
 Wastes that are hazardous must be properly managed and disposed.
 The amount of waste generated determines your regulatory requirements.
 There are three generator categories, and the following resources will help in understanding the requirements associated with your hazardous waste management requirements.

-- Please view Introduction to Wisconsin Hazardous Waste Requirements, presented on December 3.
+- Please view Introduction to Wisconsin Hazardous Waste Requirements, presented on December 3, 2020.

-- Please view Waste Determinations and Land Disposal Restrictions, presented on December 16.
+- Please view Waste Determinations and Land Disposal Restrictions, presented on December 16, 2021.

-- February 23, 2021, 1:00 - 2:00pm Six: HW Tanks, exemptions & hazardous secondary materials (HSM)
+- Please review HW Tanks, exemptions & hazardous secondary materials (HSM) February 23, 2021

-The following written resources will may also help in understanding the requirements associated with your hazardous waste management requirements:
+The following written resources may also help in understanding the requirements associated with your hazardous waste management requirements:

 - Once a waste determination is complete, a printer should follow the requirements based on the amount of hazardous waste generated.
 The DNR's waste program provides a Quick Reference Guide (WA-1821) to help generators understand the basic requirements for their category.